wheelroom/wheelroom/packages/@jacco-meijer/styled-system/README.md

 # @jacco-meijer/styled-system

-This package tries to mimic `styled-system` functionality and could be configured as a drop in replacement.
+This package tries to mimic `styled-system` functionality and can be configured to be a drop in replacement.

 ## POC